Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-Ruby-TestUnit.md

 the Test::Unit::SpiraTest::TestRunner object so that the custom test runner can access the SpiraTest repository:

-**suite** -- the reference to the Test::Unit test suite that contains the test cases being executed.
+**suite**: the reference to the Test::Unit test suite that contains the test cases being executed.
 In our example above, this is the TS\_Examples class.